pioneers/shepherd-onboarding/README.md

 ### Credit

 Secret Hitler is not our creation!
-That credit goes to Mike, Tommy, Mex, and Mac at [secrethitler.com](https://secrethitler.com).
+That credit goes to Mike, Tommy, Max, and Mac at [secrethitler.com](https://secrethitler.com).
 We are making no attempt to make money from the game, and our work falls under the original Creative Commons License (BY-NC-SA 4.0) that the game was released with.
 You can find that license [here](https://CreativeCommons.org/licenses/by-nc-sa/4.0/legalcode).